 Kaneka QH Ubiquinol is GMO-, nut-, wheat- and dairy-free and is also suitable for vegetarians and even vegans.
 Kaneka QH Ubiquinol is the main ingredient in all Ubiquinol supplements.
 However, consumers need to be sure to check with the manufacturer of their particular supplement brand to see if any inactive ingredients, such as those used in the encapsulation process, contain substances unsuitable to certain diets.
-To learn more about Ubiquinol and how it can promote both heart health and overall health, check out the Facts Sheet for more information or download a list of questions to ask your doctor about Ubiquinol before you begin to make the supplement a part of your daily routine.
+To learn more about Ubiquinol and how it can promote both heart health and overall health, download a list of questions to ask your doctor about Ubiquinol before you begin to make the supplement a part of your daily routine.

 This article is for general educational purposes only and is not intended to be used as or substituted for medical advice.
 Always seek the advice of your physician or qualified health care provider with any questions about your health or a medical condition.
 Never disregard or delay seeking medical advice because of something you have read on the internet.